-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+Lenders want to ensure that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-You can qualify for a mortgage loan with a lower score, but the interest accrued in the long run could be more than double that of someone having a superior credit score.
+If your score is lower, you can still qualify for a loan, but the interest accrued over time could be more than double that of someone having a near perfect credit score.

-We're used to working with all levels of FICO scores.
+We're used to working with all tiers of credit history.
 Call us at (773) 938-2585 and we can help you get on the right track to the home of your dreams.

-There are ways to raise your score.
-Building your FICO score takes time.
-It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
+You want a higher score, but how do you get it?
+Improving your FICO score takes time.
+It can be rare to make a significant change in your FICO score with small changes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+Here are some ways you can improve your credit score:

-- Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
-But, make sure you pay them off in one or two payments.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in one or two payments.

 - Keep up with payments.
-Late payments hurt your credit history.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.
+Delinquent payments drastically lower your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.

 - Correct your credit report.
-If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Mark Malave, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Mark Malave, the loan process is sure to go more smoothly so you, too, can become a homeowner.